Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 Guidelines for case documentation

 Since risk assessment is – or at least should be – a dynamic process that needs be started over again if the risk situation changes, case documentation of domestic violence and its’ risk factors is an important procedure.
 A careful case documentation should ensure that the professional find previously documented information to revise the risk assessment.
-Standardized risk assessment tools support frontline responders’ work in documenting the case.
+Standardised risk assessment tools support frontline responders’ work in documenting the case.
 Nevertheless, risk assessment should not endanger the victim’s safety at any point.
 Thus, there should be clear protocols and safety restrictions for documenting the risk assessment, risk management and certain risk factors.
 For example, this data should not be included the pre-trial investigation records that are part of the judicial process: the perpetrator should not have access to victim-survivors’ risk assessment documentation.
-Data protection and the boundaries confidentiality as well as the victim-survivors consent to share information are key issues when intervening domestic violence and abuse (Albuquerque et al. 2013).
+Data protection and the boundaries confidentiality as well as the victim-survivors consent to share information are key issues when intervening domestic violence and abuse.45

 In the tables below we present the basic guidelines for the case documentation.